funkelab/motile/docs/source/learning.rst

   solver.add_costs(EdgeSelection(weight=-2, attribute="score", constant=1))
   solver.add_costs(Appear(constant=1))

-Each of those costs is calculated as the product of `weights` and `features`:
+Each of those costs is calculated as the product of `features` and `weights`:

 :class:`motile.costs.NodeSelection` and :class:`motile.costs.EdgeSelection`
 each have a weight (given as argument ``weight``) by which to scale a node or